It’s time to spill the beans on buying a new jet ski from a dealership in this new guide.

 The real magic is rebates from the factory, that is how you get the most money off.

 Leftover models will have the highest discounts.
 Current year models may have none.
-This is why it’s great to buy a jet ski after the new models have come out or before the season starts.
+This is why it’s great to buy after the latest models have come out or before the season starts.

-14. Most Dealerships Don’t Control Financing Rates Or Terms
+14. the Majority Of Dealerships Don’t Control Financing Rates Or Terms

-The most important service your jet ski will need is its first.
+The most crucial service for your engine is its first one.

 16. You Can Only Use Your Credit Card Up To A Certain Amount… Maybe.

 I do it too; I use my credit card for everything to get the points.
-I’ve had many people who would want to put their new watercraft on a credit card to get the points.
+I’ve had many people who would want to put their PWC on a credit card to get the points.

 The problem is that those points don’t come from nowhere, it’s the dealership paying for them.

 A 3% or more merchant processing fee is normal for credit cards.
-Jet skis don’t have that large of profit margins, so many don’t let you use credit cards due to merchant fees.
+PWCs don’t have that large of profit margins, so many don’t let you use credit cards due to merchant fees.

 If you live on the water, don’t forget about asking what it costs to drop in.